netxms/netxms-doc/admin/appendix.rst

     - Schedule for sending alarm summary e-mails in cron format.
 See :ref:`cron_format` for supported cron format options.
     - 0 0 * * *
     - No
-  * - AllowDirectNotifications
-    - Allow (1) or disallow (0) sending of notification via NetXMS server using nxnotify utility.
-    - 0
-    - No
   * - AllowedCiphers
     - A bitmask for encryption algorithms allowed in the server (sum of the values to allow multiple algorithms at once):